 Basement Description and the Secret Tunnel William Henry Harrison House, Vincennes, Indiana

 Almost at the first step down the basement stairs, interest in Colonial architecture receives a stimulus that never flags throughout a ramble cellar-wise.
-Here on this reverse side of the upper wall, one sees the wooden pins holding the paneling in place, and also the rough hand hewn timbering overhead.
+Here on this reverse side of the upper wall, one sees the wooden pins holding the paneling in place, and also the rough hand-hewn timbering overhead.
 At the foot, looking up, you see the core of the newel post projecting from the floor above anchored by a stout wooden pin.

 This room corresponds to the hall above in size and shape.
 Directly facing the stairway, is the win&owless space, originally arched over with bricks, still showing on the side walls where the arch rested.
 Many of us remember when fragments of the arch remained, enough to show the curve of the arc.
-Due to crumbling of the structure, and pilferings of relic hunters, bit by bit it disappeared.
+Due to the crumbling of the structure, and pilferings of relic hunters, bit by bit it disappeared.

 This has always been known as the "Powder Magazine."
 In an article appearing in the Vincennes Sun., March 29, 1886, its author, Miss Annabel Fleming, speaks of this as "An apartment used as a; powder magazine, built in the shape of a Butch oven, protected by heavy iron doors."
-Even at that time, the arch was partially destroyed and the doors gone, ihe close of her article, of which we will hear again, gives credit for her information to a Mrs. Wolverton, who was a constant visitor during the residence of Governor Harrison, and to Mrs. Mary O. Pidgeon, the present owner (1886).
-Miss Fleming's paper was delivered from the front portico of the historic house to the Southern teachers' Association.
+Even at that time, the arch was partially destroyed and the doors gone, the close of her article, of which we will hear again, gives credit for her information to a Mrs. Wolverton, who was a constant visitor during the residence of Governor Harrison, and to Mrs. Mary O. Pidgeon, the present owner (1886).
+Miss Fleming's paper was delivered from the front portico of the historic house to the Southern Teachers' Association.

-Another article on March 11, same year, by C. Walter Barr, also speaks of the "powder magazine in the form of a Dutch oven, and that the ceiling over it, and in fact throughout the basement, was made fire proof by a daubing of mud and straw on Lathing."
+Another article on March 11, same year, by C. Walter Barr, also speaks of the "powder magazine in the form of a Dutch oven, and that the ceiling over it, and in fact throughout the basement, was made fireproof by a daubing of mud and straw on Lathing."

-Many today discount the magazine explanation for this arched compartment, saying that Harrison would never have stored gun powder in a building that housed his wife and children.
+Many today discount the magazine explanation for this arched compartment, saying that Harrison would never have stored gunpowder in a building that housed his wife and children.
 On the other hand, if he; feared and prepared for Indian attack a store of powder in the basement would have been far more useful than in an outbuilding.
 Many features about the house bear out the idea of preparation for defense.
-If not used as a safe and dry repository for powder, imagination has never figured out a better or more plausible; reason for its construction.
+If not used as a safe and dry repository for powder, imagination has never figured out a better or more plausible reason for its construction.

-On the left, as you leave the stairway, is a large spare room, well lighted, brick floored, as were all the basement floors save one, and with an open fireplace, now sealed up.
+On the left, as you leave the stairway, is a large spare room, well-lighted, brick floored, as were all the basement floors save one, and with an open fireplace, now sealed up.
 Here, one of the two windows, like most of the cellar -windows, shows in its upper sill the sockets that held the stout wooden or iron bars that protected from marauders or incursions of stray animals.
 The lower sills have long since been replaced.
-Some think that these windows were for defense, commanding as they do all approaches to the house, hut there is no evidence that they were used for other than light and ventilation.
+Some think that these windows were for defense, commanding as they do all approaches to the house, but there is no evidence that they were used for other than light and ventilation.

 This room is known as the children's schoolroom, As the rooms above were constantly or frequently occupied by prominent men deliberating on weighty affairs of state, and also were often filled by brilliant social gatherings, both in the time of Harrison, and later in the time of his son, John Cleves Symmes Harrison, (quoting George Green in his history of Vincennes), it is not unnatural that the children would be relegated to below stairs for study and play.